 - Sports concussion

-In addition, BIA-MA has programs, such as PALS, that provide support to survivors.
+In addition, BIA-MA has programs that provide support to survivors.
 For additional resources, please visit our support and resources section.

 Our programs include: